Art therapy for seniors promotes healthy aging, especially for those residing in any retirement or independent living facility.

 1. Promotes Socialization and Making New Friends

 Implementing art therapy for seniors at your assisted living facility is a great way to encourage elders to interact with one another, meet new people, and promote new friendships.
-The act of attending an oil painting art class pushes seniors to move outside their comfort zones and maintain a healthy level of daily human interaction; not to mention the awesome chance to meet others in similar phases of life, experiencing many of the same hurdles that accompany aging.
-While transitioning into a retirement home can be scary and stressful, art therapy for seniors can help.
-Why is this so important?
+The act of attending an art class pushes seniors to move outside their comfort zones and maintain a healthy level of daily human interaction, not to mention the fantastic chance to meet others in similar phases of life, experiencing many of the same hurdles that accompany aging.
+While transitioning into a retirement home can be scary and stressful, art therapy can help.

-Here’s the deal.
-A recent study reported by TIME Magazine and conducted by the AARP foundation found about 24 percent of older individuals over the age of 70 are lonely.
-This statistic is due to many different life changes often taking place later in life and impact the day-to-day for elders.
+A study reported by TIME Magazine and conducted by the AARP Foundation found about 24 percent of individuals over 70 are lonely.
+This statistic is due to the many changes taking place and their impact on an older adult’s day-to-day life.
 These naturally occurring life changes include losing close family members or friends, living alone, and spending more time inside.
-All of these elements contribute to the unfortunate loneliness factor common among retirees.
+All these elements contribute to the unfortunate loneliness common among retirees.

 Luckily, sessions dedicated to art therapy for seniors help offset any common feelings of isolation among elderly individuals.
 Adjusting to life in a senior living home can be a struggle for many.
-Laid back, relaxing environments like jewelry crafting or summer candle making is an ideal, low-stress, and natural way for older people to get to know one another.
-Consider hosting art therapy for seniors as a mixer event for new residents to get to know each other—maybe even invite the families too!
+Laid-back, relaxing environments like jewelry crafting or summer candle making are ideal, low-stress, and natural ways for older people to get to know one another.
+Consider hosting art therapy activities as a mixer event for new residents to get to know each other—maybe even invite the families, too!

-Socialization and a strong core group of friends to rely on are key to feeling a sense of purpose as you age.
-Art therapy for seniors encourages healthy communication habits and positively impacts the quality of life for elders.
+Socialization and a strong core group of friends to rely on are crucial to feeling a sense of security and belonging as you age.
+Art therapy encourages healthy communication habits and positively impacts the quality of life for elders.

 2. Improves Cognitive Skills and Memory Ability

 Another amazing benefit of art therapy for seniors is a significant improvement in cognitive capabilities.
-Studies show these creatively innovative programs positively impact those elders coping with memory loss at all levels.
+Studies show that these creatively innovative programs positively impact the ability of elders to cope with memory loss at all levels.
 According to the Fisher Center for Alzheimer’s Research Foundation, art classes push seniors with early-onset dementia to work their brains and really focus on one project for any given amount of time.
 These activities stimulate their brains as well as their memories.

 For example, an effective way to tailor senior art therapy classes for those with cognitive issues might be to ask each participant in the class to sketch a drawing of any object from their past that symbolizes a significant moment in their lives.
-This active practice helps seniors exercise their brains while simultaneously working out their memory abilities too.
+This active practice helps seniors exercise their brains while working on their memory abilities.
+A study conducted in 2021 determined that, “art therapy is considered effective because it can be tailored to meet a range of needs for each individual person.
+For example, it can be used as a communication tool, helps meet patients’ emotional and psychological needs, retains skills, and encourages the process of reminiscence.”

-Living with Alzheimer’s or any type of moderate to severe memory loss is not easy.
-Many times, elders living with these ailments struggle with finding a sense of control and stillness in their everyday lives.
-The Fisher Center for Alzheimer’s Research Foundation explains how art therapy for seniors positively impacts their health and happiness despite health hurdles.
+Living with Alzheimer’s or any moderate to severe memory loss is not easy.
+Often, older adults living with these ailments struggle with finding a sense of control and stillness in their lives, using art for overall well-being.

-Art therapy for seniors might not be the cure-all, but it’s evident these activities absolutely improve cognitive skills and memory ability as well.
-These creative programs allow your elder residents to feel more in control of their bodies and most importantly, their minds.
+Art therapy for seniors might not be the cure-all, but these activities improve cognitive skills and memory.
+These creative programs allow your older residents to feel more in control of their bodies and, most importantly, their minds.

 3. Reduces Physical and Emotional Pain